Siamese Tigerfish - Datnioides microlepis : Complete Fish Profile & Care Guide

-The Siamese Tiger Fish has a sharply slanted forehead and golden-yellow and black vertical bars running across the entire length of its body.
-Depending on their original location, they can have between 5 and 7 bars.
-The dorsal fin has a spiny appearance.
+The Siamese Tiger Fish has a unique appearance, with a body colouration characterized by a muddied yellowish-grey hue, sharply slanted forehead and striking golden-yellow and black vertical bars that run along its body's entire length.
+The number of bars may vary, depending on the fish's original location, with some having between 5 and 7 bars.
+The dorsal fin has a spiny appearance that adds to this fish's impressive look.

 |Scientific Name||Datnioides microlepis|